Essential Duties & Responsibilities:

 Physical Demands & Work Environment:

-The Sports Anchor must be able to sit, reach, conduct telephone conversations, use electronic mail, write letters and memos, conduct face-to-face discussions with individuals or groups, make decisions without supervision, make decisions that impact the results of co-workers, and work indoors in environmentally controlled conditions.
-In addition, the Sports Anchor must be able to handle, control or feel objects, tools or controls.
+The Production Operations Manager must be able to stand, sit, reach, climb, conduct telephone conversations, use electronic mail, write letters and memos, conduct face-to-face discussions with individuals or groups, make decisions without supervision, make decisions that impact the results of co-workers, work in close proximity to others, work outdoors in all weather conditions, and work indoors in environmentally controlled conditions.
+In addition, the Production Operations Manager must be able to lift, set up and operate equipment weighing up to 50 pounds, and be able to handle, control or feel objects, tools or controls.
 Repetitive movements are required.
+Work may be conducted in extremely bright or inadequate lighting conditions.